ahmetaltunfatih/LEDAW/README.md

 - To adapt the provided scripts for your own system:
   - Modify the **path and filenames** of your ORCA output files.
   - Modify the **output path** where LEDAW should write the results.
-  - If certain parts of the analysis (e.g., CBS extrapolation, CPS extrapolation, cooperativity analysis) are not needed, simply **comment out** or **remove** the relevant sections.
+  - If certain parts of the analysis (e.g., N-body LED, two-body LED, and cooperativity analyses, CBS and/or CPS extrapolation) are not needed or corresponding ORCA output files are not available, simply **comment out** or **remove** the relevant sections.

 ---